vinisha99/Java-AnalyticalProject/README.md

 # Java-AnalyticalProject
-Project that analyses baby data from CSV based on
+Project that analyses baby data from CSV based on:
  - Common boy/girl names
  - Number of babies with unique/common names within a given year
  - Ratio of Boy babies vs Girl babies born in each year